Tag Archives: Swedish navy

 FYLGIA in the port of Alexandria on January 18, 1926, Fo229223

 “Swedish armored cruiser Fylgia docks at the Philadelphia Navy Yard.
 Warping the Fylgia to her berth, the cruiser, with a crew of 390 men and twenty-two cadets in training remains here until Saturday, when she leaves for Mobile, Alabama.
-After visiting the Azores, she will return to Sweden” 1/30/1930.
+After visiting the Azores, she will return to Sweden” on 1/30/1930.
 Temple University Collection

 By July 1933, she would complete another 16, mostly shorter, overseas sorties.
 On her 1927 trip, while visiting Latin America once again, she collided with the Brazilian freighter SS Itapura, sending the merchantman to the bottom.
 Nonetheless, Fylgia’s crew sprang into action, rescuing all of Itapura’s mariners.